paymill/paymill-documentation/guides/introduction/payment-form.html.md

 paymill.validateCvc('foo'); // false
 ```

 `cardType(cardNumber)`: Returns the card type as a string.
 Possible types are Visa, MasterCard and similar.
-If a card is not recognized, the value is returned as “unknown”.
+If a card is not recognized, the value is returned as "unknown".

 ```javascript
 paymill.cardType('4111111111111111'); // Visa